n7on/socker/README.md

 # Socker
-Socker is a Docker implementation in bash using flat images instead of `overlay` filesystem.
-Making it useful to inspect images, create base images, flatten existing images etc. Image root filesystem is downloaded and extracted to `~/.socker/images/<user>/<repo>/<tag>` where it can be further manipulated and uploaded again.
+Socker is a standalone Docker implementation in Bash using flat images instead of `OverlayFSrlay` filesystem.
+Making it useful to perform various actions on images, such as:

+* Create base images
+* Flatten existing images
+* Analyse images

+Image root filesystem, maifest.json and config.json are downloaded and extracted to `~/.socker/images/<docker-hub-username>/<repo>/<tag>` where it can be further manipulated and uploaded again.

 ## Prerequisites
 * bash